onigetoc/mcp-easy-installer/README.md

 You can use natural language commands like:

 - `Search for the fetch mcp server. (follow up prompt: install the third one)` May work with Brave or any others search tools with the Github or npmjs link.
-- `Install this mcp server: https://www.npmjs.com/package/@modelcontextprotocol/server-brave-search` (NPMjs or Github repo url)
+- `Install this mcp server: https://www.npmjs.com/package/@modelcontextprotocol/server-brave-search` (NPMjs or Github repo url) or use Install <package>
-- `Install this mcp server tavily-ai/tavily-mcp`
+- `Install this mcp server tavily-ai/tavily-mcp` Install <package>
-- `Install mcp server with a Brave github link.`
+- `Install mcp server with a Brave Github link search result.`
 - `Repair the brave mcp server.`
 - `Update all installed mcp servers.` Not working yet
 - `Uninstall Brave` Will work and find it even if the name is "server-brave-search"